stackforge/pecan/docs/source/configuration.rst

 Let's look at each value and what it means:

-**app** is a reserved variable name for the configuration, so make sure you are not overriding, otherwise you will get default values.
+**app** is a reserved variable name for the configuration, so make sure you don't override it.

 **root** The root controller of your application.
-Remember to provide a string representing a Python path to some callable (e.g., `yourapp.controllers.root.RootController`).
+Remember to provide a string representing a Python path to some callable (e.g., ``"yourapp.controllers.root.RootController"``).

 **static_root** Points to the directory where your static files live (relative to the project root).
+By default, Pecan comes with middleware that can be used to serve static files (like CSS and Javascript files) during development.

 **template_path** Points to the directory where your template files live (relative to the project root).

-**reload** - When ``True``, ``pecan serve`` will listen for file changes and restare your app (especially useful for development).
+**reload** - When ``True``, ``pecan serve`` will listen for file changes and restart your app (especially useful for development).

-**debug** Enables ``WebError`` to have display tracebacks in the browser (**IMPORTANT**: Make sure this is *always* set to ``False`` in production environments).
+**debug** Enables ``WebError`` to display tracebacks in the browser (**IMPORTANT**: Make sure this is *always* set to ``False`` in production environments).